 Because of these industry developments, there is an ongoing move to high performance superaustenitic stainless steels like SSC-6MO and duplex 2205.
 Also, for the most severe operating conditions, nickel-chromium-molybdenum alloy C-276 is the material of choice.

-These Sandmeyer Steel Company materials are used in the fabrication of centrifuges, crystallizers, extraction units, fermentation units, filters, formulation equipment, mixers, reactors, rotary dryers, stills, tablet machines, tanks, and vessels.
+These Sandmeyer Steel Company materials, including titanium, are used in the fabrication of centrifuges, crystallizers, extraction units, fermentation units, filters, formulation equipment, mixers, reactors, rotary dryers, stills, tablet machines, tanks, and vessels.